Make big sense of big data

 Analysis needs activities such as data cleansing, data integration, modelling and prediction, interactive and iterative visualisation of data, and models for the refinement of hypotheses and models.
 The presentation of intermediate and final results to decision-makers requires mastery of visualisation and reporting methods.
 Successful analysts need skills in both computational and statistical topics.

-This programme educates top-level experts in computational and statistical data analysis who possess knowledge and skills for the aforementioned tasks and understand the overall processes of data analysis.
+This track educates top-level experts in computational and statistical data analysis who possess knowledge and skills for the aforementioned tasks and understand the overall processes of data analysis.

 Postgraduate study opportunities